 The tradition of Bhitauli has been going on for centuries in Kumaon

+Haldwani.
 ‘Bhitauli’ literally means offering.
 This tradition, which has been going on since ancient times, was of great importance in that period.
 Through this, there was a meeting of siblings, because at that time there was no other facility of communication.
 Through Bhitauli, the parents also got the well-being of the married women.

 Every year in The Kumaon division of Uttarakhand, on Chaitra, a father or brother from the maternal side takes a bhitauli for his daughter/sister and goes to her in-laws’ house.
 Even today in the hilly region, women are given bhitauli in chait.
 Women are eagerly waiting for the centuries-old Bhitauli tradition.
 This tradition dedicated to the women of the mountain expresses the feelings and feelings associated with the woman’s maternal home.
 Although this tradition is decreasing after the changing nature of the mountain, availability of telecommunications, increased facilities of transportation, but this tradition is alive in the old form in the hilly areas of both the divisions of the state.